-Some boats may be equipped with an adjustable rudder, which is used to help reduce steering torque felt at the helm by counteracting the rotational thrust of the propeller at slow speeds.
+Some boats may be equipped with an adjustable rudder, which helps reduce steering torque felt at the helm by counteracting the rotational thrust of the propeller at slow speeds.

 SHIFTING

 The following information is a basic guideline only and may not apply to the specific shift control.
 See the Engine Operator's Manual or control manufacturer's information for the shift control operation, adjustment and maintenance.